CONTACT : COMMENTS AND QUESTIONS

 If the instantaneous gain of a system under feedback goes to zero, very large driving errors can build up in the loop.

-In AC coupled vacuum tube systems this may tend to drive the grid positive through a coupling capacitor.
+In AC coupled vacuum tube systems this tends to drive the grid positive through a coupling capacitor.
 Grid currents can result in a large charge accumulating on the capacitor.
 This can paralyse the amplifier and take considerable time to leak away.
 An AC coupled output stage with internal feedback is subject to overload paralysis.

 Here 220K resistors are added in series with the grids of the 6V6 output tubes to limit the grid current on overload.
 150pf capacitors in parallel prevent them from changing the high frequency transfer function, and so the stability.